Employee Type Definitions

 Adjunct faculty are part-time appointments appointed to fulfill the teaching and advising responsibilities associated with a specific course (or a set of specified courses) on a semester by semester basis.

 Administrative faculty positions are generally senior administrators who perform work related to the management of the educational and general activities of the university.
-Professional faculty positions may support education, research, University Life, and other such activities and may typically hold positions as librarians, counselors, coaches, physicians, and lawyers.
+Professional faculty positions may support education, research, University Life, and other such activities and may typically hold positions as librarians, counselors, coaches, physicians, or lawyers.

 Classified staff hold positions that include a wide range of roles within the University.
 They are typically non-teaching employees and may be classified as either exempt (not overtime eligible) or non-exempt (overtime eligible).
 These employees are covered by the provisions of the Virginia Personnel Act (Title 2.2, § 2.2-2900 of the Code of Virginia), once they have completed the 12-month probationary period.